 It is important to remember that most of the cheaper SUPs are made of plastic, which makes them the heaviest SUPs that you can buy.
 Go with a more lightweight option though, and you will likely have to spend a little more.
 The exception to this are the inflatable SUPs.

-Other gear costs that you will also want to factor in are things like a paddle, a leash and personal flotation device (PFD).
+Other gear costs that you will also want to factor in are things like a SUP paddle, a SUP leash and SUP personal flotation device (PFD).
 These things are a MUST for paddle boarders.
 Other items that you may also need include:

 - water shoes or booties for those rocky beaches and pavement (also good for cold water)

 - drysuit or wetsuit (good for cold water)

 - rash guards to protect your arms from the UV rays